 With increasing temperatures, Liquid Silicone Rubber (LSR) expands.
 When pressure is applied, the overall specific volume shows a lower value, which means the density is higher.
 In addition, the expansion of LSR is less pronounced under pressure, which is shown by the decreasing slope of the curves with increasing pressure.

 With regards to the shrinkage of LSR parts during processing, it has to be noted that LSR behaves differently than thermoplastic materials.
-Instead of shrinking, LSR parts expand in the hot mold; to compensate for the expansion the volumetric filling of the cavity should around 98 – 99%.
+Instead of shrinking, LSR parts expand in the hot mold; to compensate for the expansion, the volumetric filling of the cavity should be around 98 – 99%.
 The cavity is then completely filled by the expansion of the material.
 In addition to that, the holding pressure is not needed to counteract shrinkage; it instead provides counter pressure to prevent the LSR from being pushed out of the cavity during its expansion.
-After opening the mold, the LSR parts usually remain in the mold half with the larger surface area instead of remaining on the positive side of the mold.
+After opening the mold, the LSR parts usually remain in the mold half with the larger surface area, instead of remaining on the positive side of the mold.

 However, after demolding, the parts shrink about 2.5 – 3 % while cooling to room temperature.
 The impact factors on shrinkage can be summarized as follows:

 - Pressure in the cavity – this affects the densification of the material

 - Location of injection point – the shrinkage in flow direction is normally higher than perpendicular

 - The dimensions of the part– the shrinkage of thicker parts is lower than that of thinner parts (this is crucial for parts with wall thickness differences)